 We have offered a share purchase scheme to eligible officers and employees since 1979.
 During March 1997, The Sappi Limited Share Incentive Trust, as amended from time to time (the "Share Incentive Scheme"), was adopted at the Annual General Meeting of Sappi Limited.
 Under the Share Incentive Scheme, Officers or other employees of Sappi, its subsidiaries and other entities controlled or jointly controlled by Sappi selected by the Sappi Board of Directors are offered the opportunity to acquire shares ("Scheme Shares"), options to acquire shares ("Share Options") or rights and options to enter into agreements with the Sappi Limited Share Incentive Trust to acquire shares ("Allocation Shares").
-Participants may also be given the opportunity to acquire a combination of Scheme Shares, Share Options and Allocation Shares.
+Participants have only been offered Share Options in recent years.

 The JSE Limited (Johannesburg Stock Exchange) amended Schedule 14 of its Listings Requirements in its entirety.
 As a result the Sappi Limited Share Incentive Trust revised its rules in fiscal 2009 to comply with the new Schedule 14.
 The main change for the Scheme is the limitation of Trustees and Sappi Limited Board of Directors' discretionary powers relating to prospective Scheme share issues to its participants.
 Other minor amendments to the rules were also made to comply with the new requirements.
 The JSE has approved the revised Sappi Limited Share Incentive Trust rules.
-The revised rules are effective in January 2011.
+The revised rules became effective in January 2011.
 See "Item 19-Exhibits-Exhibit 4.1" for the Sappi Limited Share Incentive Trust rules as approved by the Company and the JSE.